forseti/terraform-workout/02_getting_started/v01_initial/README.md

 #### v01_initial ####

 This is an initial project.
+We will learn to use `provider` and `resource`.

 ##### Provider #####
 To initialize the provider for a project, use the following syntax: